Rules:

 Team Rosters and Player Eligibility

 Roster limit of 30 players per team.
-The team roster and signed Code of Conduct must be submitted to the league email address at info@scwsl.ca by the beginning of the first game of the season.
+The team roster and signed Code of Conduct must be submitted to the league by posting on the executive Facebook page and email address at info@scwsl.ca by the beginning of the first game of the season.
 Any game played without a submitted team roster will be forfeit by the team that has failed to submit its roster.

-All players must submit a waiver/registration form to their team’s executive member before the first scheduled game in which they play, including any scheduled exhibition games but excluding the “year-end tournament”.
+All players must submit a waiver / Code of Conduct to their team’s executive member before the first scheduled game in which they play, including any scheduled exhibition games but excluding the “year end tournament”.

 The league is restricted to players 18 years of age in the year they play (when they are no longer eligible for the youth league).

-Roster changes must be done through the league email address at info@scwslca.
-72 hours prior to the first game in which the new player to the team roster is to play (including exhibition but excluding the “year-end tournament”).
+Roster changes must be posted on the executive Facebook page and sent through the league email address at info@scwslca, 48 hours prior to the first game in which the new player to the team roster is to play (including exhibition but excluding the “year end tournament”).
 Rosters are available for viewing on the roster page of this website.

 Any infraction of the roster rules will result in the violating team defaulting the game in which the illegal player played and/or a deduction of points from the league standings.